 If you are interested in teaching Physics in Middle and High Schools, a new program has been developed.
 It is a combined BS (Physics)/MS (Secondary Education) degree.
-For more details, please consult the following page - https://www.albany.edu/physics
+For more details, please consult our BS in Physics Program page.

 A major focus of the physics department is Information and Computational Physics.
 This area of physics develops both the foundations of information theory and the computational techniques for extracting useful information from noisy or complex data.
 Five faculty members, Profs.
 Caticha, Earle, Knuth, Goyal, and Petrucelli, contribute to this area, which has rapidly lifted Albany to a level of international prominence in the field.
 Applications are widely varied, including the development of new understanding of the structure of quantum mechanics, the development of autonomous robotics for exploring space, and a new understanding of electronic spectra and of neurological function.